SEB-Core/mongoose-recipes/README.md

 ### Signing Out A User

-We can quickly set up our route and controller for signing out.
+You can quickly set up your route and controller for signing out.
 Same pattern.

-In `authRouter.js`, we set up the route.
+In `authRouter.js`, you set up the route.

-Below our sign-in route.
-Note that we are making a `GET` request...
+Below your sign-in route.
+Note that you are making a `GET` request...

 ```js
 router.get('/sign-out', )
 ```

-The second argument to `.get` will be our imported controller (which we have not made yet).
-We'll call it `signOutUser`.
+The second argument to `.get` will be your imported controller (which you have not made yet).
+You'll call it `signOutUser`.

 Let's pause here with it half-complete and go set that up.

-In `authController.js`, below `signInUser`, let's start making our `signOutUser` function.
+In `authController.js`, below `signInUser`, let's start making your `signOutUser` function.

 ```js
 const signOutUser = (req, res) => {